theobald-software/theobald-software.github.io/content/_en/board-connector/advanced-techniques/backup-and-migration.md

 #### How do I Create a Backup?
-Copy the complete `config` directory (`C:\Program Files\BOARDConnector\config` by default) of the machine running the BOARD Connector Service and store the files in safe and secure locations.
+Copy the complete `config` directory (`C:\Program Files\BOARDConnector\config` by default) of the machine running the Board Connector Service and store the files in safe and secure locations.
 Optionally, copy the complete `logs` directory (`C:\Program Files\BOARDConnector\logs` by default) to create a backup of the log files.
 To backup your licence, create a copy of your `BOARDConnectorLicense.json` file.